 May found Aubry again on the trail, heading for Santa Fe.
 Near Plum Buttes, about June 12, Aubry's train was encamped with cholera raging heavily in it.
-The Missouri Republican reported on June 25 and 26 that seventeen cases of cholera had occurred at one time in Aubry's train, but went on to say that due to Aubry's careful attention to his men, only one of them had succumbed to the illness.33 Elsewhere in the same issue, the arrival of another trader was noted, and he reported that he had met Aubry's caravan and that it 'was progressing very well, the sickness in his party having abated....34 The June mail party reported meeting Aubry's train between the Coon Creeks and said that it was not getting along very well.35
+The Missouri Republican reported on June 25 and 26 that seventeen cases of cholera had occurred at one time in Aubry's train, but went on to say that due to Aubry's careful attention to his men, only one of them had succumbed to the illness.
+Elsewhere in the same issue, the arrival of another trader was noted, and he reported that he had met Aubry's caravan and that it "was progressing very well, the sickness in his party having abated. . . . " The June mail party reported meeting Aubry's train between the Coon Creeks and said that it was getting along very well.

-33Ibid., p.
-463. 34Ibid., p.
-464. 35Ibid.
 Aubry and his company finished the venture to Santa Fe and were ready again to leave there on July 31.
 The Independence-bound August mail party which was on the Aubry Trail about the same time, overtook Aubry's party at the Arkansas Crossing.
-They had utilized Aubry's Route between Cold Spring and the Arkansas River and after their arrival at Independence, reported to the Occidental Messenger that they found "Aubry's Route a most excellent one for both summer and winter (travel)."36 The Messenger further complimented Aubry, saying; "Aubry deserves praise for making it out so successfully and in spite of all opposition and danger, opening up a way so useful to all who cross the plains."37
+They had utilized Aubry's Route between Cold Spring and the Arkansas River, and after their arrival at Independence reported to the Occidental Messenger that they found Aubry's route a most excellent one for both summer and winter travel.
+The Messenger issued further compliments, "Aubry deserves praise for making it out so successfully, and in spite of all opposition and danger, opening up a way so useful to all who cross the plains."

-Aubry's company arrived in Independence this time on August 25.
+Aubry's company arrived in Independence, this time on August 25.
 The trip from Santa Fe had taken a mere twenty-five days.
-It was reported that they brought in "\$25,000 in specie and \$30,000 in drafts."38 On this mission, Aubry carried copies of the Santa Fe Cozette Extre, dated July 17, 1852.
-This issue contained an article written by Aubry in which he replied to Bvt.
+It was reported that they brought in "25,000 in specie and \$30,000 in drafts."
+On this mission, Aubry carried copies of the Santa Fe Gazette Extra, dated July 17, 1852.
+This issue contained an article written by Aubry, in which he replied to Bvt.
 Capt.
-John Pope, topographical engineer, in defense of being the discoverer of the new road which he had established between Cold Spring and the Arkansas River.
-Pope was publicly making a claim to having been the discoverer of what was being called "Aubry's Route."
-The Caxette Extra editorialized a bit and said:
+John Pope, topographical engineer, in defense of his discovery of the new road which he had established between Cold Spring and the Arkansas River.
+Pope was publicly making a claim as the discover of what was called "Aubry's Route."
+The Gazette Extra editorialized,